Race After Technology

-Race After Technology: Abolitionist Tools for the New Jim Code is a 2019 American book focusing on a range of ways in which social hierarchies, particularly racism, are embedded in the logical layer of internet-based technologies.
+Race After Technology: Abolitionist Tools for the New Jim Code is a 2019 American non-fiction book by Ruha Benjamin focusing on a range of ways in which social hierarchies, particularly racism, are embedded in the logical layer of internet-based technologies.
 It won the 2020 Oliver Cox Cromwell Book Prize, 2020 Brooklyn Public Library Literary Award for Nonfiction, and Honorable Mention for the 2020 Communication, Information Technologies, and Media Sociology Book Award, and has been widely reviewed.

 Overview

-Dr. Ruha Benjamin is a sociologist and a Professor in the Department of African American Studies at Princeton University.
+Dr. Ruha Benjamin is a sociologist and a professor in the Department of African American Studies at Princeton University.
 The primary focus of her work is the relationship between innovation and equity, particularly focusing on the intersection of race, justice and technology.